Cochabamba Water War: World Bank

 The World Bank said that "poor governments are often too plagued by local corruption", similarly the World Bank stated that "no subsidies should be given to ameliorate the increase in water tariffs in Cochabamba".
 The New Yorker reported on the World Bank's motives, "Most of the poorest neighborhoods were not hooked up to the network, so the state subsidies and water utility went mainly to industries and middle-class neighborhoods; the poor paid far more for water of dubious purity from trucks and handcarts.
 In the World Bank's view, it was a city that was crying out for water privatization."

 In a 2002 publication the World Bank acknowledges that one of its loans, the "Major Cities Water and Sewerage Rehabilitation Project", included a condition to privatize the La Paz and Cochabamba water utilities.
 The privatization was required to allow a two-year extension of the project that was due to close in 1995.
-The World Bank project that began in 1990 had covered three cities, leading to sharply diverging outcomes: Access increased and service quality improved in Santa Cruz de la Sierra where a successful cooperative provided services, which enjoyed, according to the World Bank, "the reputation as one of the best-managed utilities in Latin America."
+The World Bank project that began in 1990 had covered three cities, leading to sharply diverging outcomes: Access increased and service quality improved in Santa Cruz de la Sierra where a successful cooperative provided services, which enjoyed, according to the World Bank, "the reputation as one of the best-managed utilities in South America."
 However, results were mixed in La Paz and poor in Cochabamba.
 In the latter, access to piped water had actually decreased from 70% to 60%, water losses had remained high at 40% and water supply had remained unreliable at about four hours a day despite the funds made available by the World Bank to support the public utility.
 The World Bank did not include a conditionality to privatize water in Santa Cruz where the local utility had been able to improve services, but only in the cities where the utilities had failed to improve services.

 The World Bank acknowledges that it provided assistance to prepare a concession contract for Cochabamba in 1997.
 However, its involvement with water in Cochabamba ended in the same year.
 At that time the bidding process for the concession had been declared void by the Supreme Court in response to a legal challenge by the municipality of Cochabamba.
 In the same year the World Bank project in the three cities ended.
 The World Bank thus was not included any more in the subsequent phase of the privatization.

-The Misicuni project was later pursued by Evo Morales when he became President of Bolivia nine years later.
+The Misicuni dam project was later pursued by Evo Morales when he became President of Bolivia nine years later.
 It was justified through its benefits for hydropower generation and irrigation in addition to potable water supply for Cochabamba.
 Construction began on the dam in June 2009 and was completed in September 2017.